canonical/microovn/docs/tutorial/single-node.rst

 Single-node
 ===========

 This tutorial shows how to install MicroOVN in the simplest way possible.
-It will deploy an OpenStack 2023.1 (Antelope) cloud.

 .. caution::